glennturner/extratender/README.md

 To-Do
 -----

+- Improve styling with:
-- Improve styling, especially in reply headers in multi-comment threads
+	- reply headers in multi-comment threads
+	- from headers in multi-comment threads
+	- add zebra-styling to multi-comment threads
 - Improve timestamp formatting
 - Suppress hrs in multi-comment threads if there's no comment text
 - Add keyboard shortcuts for closing/deleting/spamming discussions